shadabhashmi21/Basic-Calculator/README.md

-# basiccalculator
+# Basic Calculator

-A simple flutter calculator.
+A flutter based calculator for simple calculations.
+This app does basic calculation and is built using the flutter SDK and with dart programming language so the exactly same code workd for Android as well as IOS.

 ## Getting Started